-Scottish Government Renewable Energy Grants for Solar Panels
+Scottish Government Grants For Solar Panels

 The Scottish government has created several schemes in the last few years to try to increase solar panel technology uptake throughout the country.

-What grants are available?
+What grants are there for solar in Scotland?

-The average domestic household can earn up to £404 a year (£8,080 over 20 years) through this scheme while energy bills will also be reduced significantly.
+The average domestic household can earn up to £404 a year (£8,080 over 20 years) through this scheme.
+Energy bills will also be reduced significantly.

 Compare Solar Panel Prices In Your Area